 The E-2 visa processing times vary depending on the location of the American consulate that is reviewing the application but an average is typically from one week to a few weeks.

-To qualify for the E-2 visa, applicants must:
+To qualify for the E-2 visa, you must:

 – Be a citizen of a country with a treaty with the USA